harrisonlab/phytophthora_fragariae/OrthoFinder.md

 3,201
 ```

-#The Race 2 apoplastic effectors not found in orthogroups were identified:
+## The Race 2 apoplastic effectors not found in orthogroups were identified

 ```bash
 for num in 1